nats-io/nats-architecture-and-design/adr/ADR-43.md

 Nats-TTL: 1
 ```

+This marker will also be placed for a message removed by the `Nats-TTL` timer.

 This behaviour is off by default unless opted in on the `SubjectDeleteMarkerTTL` Stream Configuration.

 ### Delete API Call Marker

+> [!IMPORTANT]
+> These features will come either later in 2.11.x series or in 2.12.

 When someone calls the delete message API of a stream the server will place a the following headers: